krrisztian/Mom-Message-Script/README.md

 # Introduction

-I always forget to message my mom and she says she's worried about me.
-I set up a script that sends a randomized message to her every ~2 days at ~3PM on Facebook Messenger.
+This is an automated script that sends a randomized message to my mom every ~2 days at ~3PM on Facebook Messenger.
-Preferrablly, install this script on your personal computer so that it only runs if you are actually alive.
+Preferrablly, install it on your personal computer so that it only runs if you are actually alive.
 Just imagine what a pain that would be if not...

 ## Setup
 1. Install node and npm through your preferred [install method](https://nodejs.org/en/download/package-manager/)